Hairkutt: Plot

 The film stars Bryant "HairKutt" Johnson, director Elliott, Maurice Bradley, and Anthony Dorsey as four friends from St. Louis, Missouri, who travel to a remote cabin in the Great Smoky Mountains of Tennessee.
 Their plan is to spend a week together to help Hairkutt quit his 15-year addiction to heroin.

 Hairkutt longs to end his heroin addiction in order to finally care for his daughter and to realize his dream of running his own hair-cutting business.
 His friends, particularly Curtis Elliott, want to help him, so they travel to a cabin in Tennessee, cover its carpeting with plastic sheeting, and prepare restraining ropes on one of the beds.
 Hairkutt will attempt to quit cold turkey.

 It is stated that 99% of attempts to quit heroin cold turkey are unsuccessful.

-The first night unfolds, and the tough love of Hairkutt's friends quickly reaches new depths.
-He writhes in agony, night after night, and as his friends care for him and joust with him verbally, the question is whether this will be Hairkutt's deathbed or a springboard to a new life.
+During the first night, Hairkutt experiences severe withdrawal symptoms while his friends remain with him and provide support.
+Over the following nights, his condition fluctuates as they care for him and challenge him to confront his addiction, leaving uncertain whether he will recover or continue to deteriorate.